 Take the Time to Learn About Your Countertop Material

-Marble is different that soapstone, and quartz is different than granite.
-While basic cleaning is a huge help, owners can go the extra mile by learning the ins and outs of their specific countertop material, and more in-depth information can be found at Marble.
+Marble is different than soapstone and quartz is different than granite.
 Some countertop materials are more scratch-resistant, and some respond better to heat.
 Quartz, for instance, is not heat-resistant.
 A hot pan left too long can melt the pigment inside the countertop and ruin the kitchen’s look.
 Too many people have learned that the hard way after essentially melting their countertop.
 Learning how to care for your specific countertop will make you even more aware of what will keep it looking fantastic.
 Specialty and even your neighborhood home improvement store will sell cleaning products designed specifically for your material.
 That will make cleaning even more effective.

 Get a Regular Sealing Done

-A good way to test to see if you’re due for a sealing is to preform a simple water test.
+A good way to test to see if you’re due for sealing is to perform a simple water test.
 Drop several drops of water onto a used section of countertop and watch how the water reacts.
 If it beads up well, then your sealing is still good.
-If it sits, or soaks into the countertop, then you should make an appointment to have sealing reapplied.
+If it sits or soaks into the countertop, then you should make an appointment to have the seal reapplied.

 Get Rid of Bad Habits